awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_best_practices.md

 Consider these suggestions for managing your directory\.

+### Track your domain controller performance<a name="bp_scale_dcs"></a>

+To help optimize scaling decisions and improve directory resilience and performance, we recommend that you use CloudWatch metrics\.
+For more information, see [Monitor your domain controllers with performance metrics](ms_ad_monitor_dc_performance.md)\.

+For instructions on how to set up domain controller metrics using the CloudWatch console, see [How to automate AWS Managed Microsoft AD scaling based on utilization metrics](https://aws.amazon.com/blogs/security/how-to-automate-aws-managed-microsoft-ad-scaling-based-on-utilization-metrics/) in the AWS Security Blog\.

 ### Carefully plan for schema extensions<a name="manage_schema_extensions"></a>

 Thoughtfully apply schema extensions to index your directory for important and frequent queries\.
 Use care to not over\-index the directory as indexes consume directory space and rapidly changing indexed values can result in performance problems\.
 To add indexes, you must create a Lightweight Directory Access Protocol \(LDAP\) Directory Interchange Format \(LDIF\) file and extend your schema change\.
 For more information, see [Extend your schema](ms_ad_schema_extensions.md)\.